 The room also features a cabinet containing an historic birds’ egg collection, a shell collection and other curious specimens.
 Thanks to a community grant from the Castles Rotary Club there will be a digital microscope and a hundred biological slides with which to view the world in extreme close up.

 Here you will find displays on Sherborne’s silk and gloving industries as well as the José Wilson Case which features items from our costume collection.
-In this room you will be able to see a letter written by Thomas Hardy as well as our Bishop’s Bible on display for the first time.
+In this room you will be able to see a letter written by Thomas Hardy; you will also learn of the tragic story behind The Unfinished Quilt.
 The work of Benjamin Jesty, a local farmer and early pioneer of the smallpox vaccine, will also be honoured thanks to the generosity of his descendants.

 In the Marsden Room is a rocking horse and fine examples of doll's houses in what has become known as Clara's Corner, or children's area: